AriFordsham/GHCWiki/working-conventions.md

 - **Testing**: all patches that go into GHC must first pass *validation*, which ensures that a basic build works and the *regression test suite* passes.

-  - The policy on validating patches, and how to perform validation, is at: [Testing Patches](testing-patches).
+  - The policy on validating patches, and how to perform validation, is at: [Validating Patches](testing-patches).
   - Details about the regression test suite, and how to use it are at: [Running Tests](building/running-tests).

 - **Licensing**: make sure you are familiar with GHC's [Licensing](licensing).
 Unless you say otherwise, we will assume that if you submit a contribution to GHC, then you intend to supply it to us under the same license as the existing code.
 However, we do not ask for copyright attribution; you retain copyright on any contributions you make, so feel free to add your copyright to the top of any file in which you make non-trivial changes.